Wi-Fi-Labs/Labs-Guides/GEN 3/Guides/Gen3MiscRNG.md

 | 2 / W-2 | 1     | 2     | 4    | 5    |
 | 4 / W-4 | 1     | 2     | 3    | 5    |

-You can find more in-depth explanations and interesting statics regarding Methods in [this document](https://docs.google.com/spreadsheets/d/1hCZznFa4cez3l2qx1DmYPbuB_dNGTqqCoaksZf-Q44s/edit?usp=sharing).<br>
+You can find more in-depth explanations and interesting statistics regarding Methods in [this document](https://docs.google.com/spreadsheets/d/1hCZznFa4cez3l2qx1DmYPbuB_dNGTqqCoaksZf-Q44s/edit?usp=sharing).<br>

 So what does this mean in practice for our Gen 3 games?
 Due to slight differences in programming (and in VBlank frequency), some are more common than others in certain games and settings, as listed below: